Alexnj1/team-profile/README.md

   ## License

   ### This project is licensed under the MIT open source license.
-Visit [Open Source Initiative](http://www.opensource.org/licenses/MIT) for the full license documentation.
+Visit [LICENSE](/LICENSE) for the full license documentation.